openpnp/openpnp/Importing-Centroid-Data.md

 EAGLE
 -----
 1. In EAGLE, run mountsmd.ulp, which is included in the EAGLE distribution.
 2. In OpenPnP, go to the menu at File -> Import Board -> EAGLE mountsmd.ulp.

 KiCAD
 -----
 1. In OpenPnP, go to the menu at File -> Import Board -> KiCAD .pos.

 Altium
 ------

-1. In Altium, export your board using Metric and CSV options.
+1. In Altium,
+a) Under Outjob configure Pick and Place Setup to use CSV and Text Formats.
+Use Metric units.
+b) While Viewing the PCB, use File->Assembly Outputs->Pick and Place Files and set Pick and Place Setup to use CSV and Text Formats.
+Use Metric units.
 2. In OpenPnP, use File -> Import Board -> Named CSV.

 Others